Stemt/Accidental-Sierpinski-Triangle/README.md

 ## To Build

+This application uses the [no-build](https://github.com/tsoding/nob.h).

-Bootstrap the no-build build system.
+To start, bootstrap the no-build build system.
 ```
 cc -o nob nob.c
 ```